Women, Infants, & Children (WIC)

 WIC provides free nutritious foods and nutrition education to improve the health of participating families that include pregnant, breastfeeding and postpartum women, infants and children up to the age of 5 years. .

-- Each person on WIC receives food valued at $57 each month.
-Foods contain specific nutrients to promote good health and growth.
+- Foods on WIC contain specific nutrients to promote good health.

 - WIC provides eating tips, parenting support and referrals to other programs you are interested in.

 - All families are welcome - moms, dads, grandparents, kinship care and foster parents.